zachpino/3dDataForm/week10/briefs.md

 -----

 #### Brief 3 - Data Storytelling (Data Visualization, Data Journalism, and Communication Focus)
-Select a set of complementary datasets about an engaging issue, and help a user more fully understand that issue, and the designer's opinion of the issue, in all of its specificity by embedding that information in a suite of interactive, 3-dimensional objects.
+Select a set of complementary datasets about an engaging issue, and help a user more fully understand that issue -- and the designer's opinion of the issue --by embedding that information in a suite of interactive, 3-dimensional objects.
 Ideally, the objects tell their own story in materiality, form, and surface -- though if necessary, textual accompaniments can be included to more fully round-out the experience.

-How can physical objects help observers better engage and understand complex data?
+How can physical objects help observers better engage and understand complex and multifaceted data?

 > Deliverables
 >- Collection of at least 3 data-derived forms